 An emerald paradise in the summer and an atmospheric wonderland in the winter, Kelvingrove Park is by far the best place in Glasgow for a romantic stroll through the trees.
 The classic Victorian Park surrounds the river Kelvin – home to many species of duck, swan, and heron, and the steady ascent up to Park Circus offers stunning views of the city and the University of Glasgow.
 When the weather’s nice, it’s also the perfect place for a couple’s picnic out in the sun.

-The Stand Comedy Club in Glasgow that offers improv and stand-up comedy nights at affordable prices, and is a great alternative to the usual evening spent with a date.
+The Stand Comedy Club in Glasgow that hosts improv and stand-up comedy nights at affordable prices, and is a great alternative to the usual evening spent with a date.
 Being such a small venue, and often hosting established comics like Kevin Bridges testing out new material, tickets sell out fast – so this is one for a date you can plan in advance!
 Prices vary by the act, but The Stand commits to providing affordable events to keep comedy accessible, and also offer a student discount.

 Inn Deep is another student favourite venue: with its cheap food and drink, great riverside location, and modern dive-bar-style aesthetic, you’ll never fail to impress when taking your date here.
 The bar is open day and night with indoor and outdoor seating, and entrance either from the Kelvin Walkway by the river or at street level on Great Western Road.
 It is also renowned for being dog-friendly, with free water and biscuits on offer, so you could both bring yours along if you really wanted to go full-101 Dalmatians – or just bond over a spot of dog-watching.